 Fellows will spend four months each year managing the Rheumatology Consult Service on a rotating basis.
 Ambulatory experience through both years of fellowship will consist of:

 - 3 half day continuity clinics per week

 - 1 half day bone clinic per week on a monthly rotating basis

 The Arthritis Center of Lexington provides Rheumatology Fellows a minimum of one month in private practice rotation in an outpatient setting 2-3 half days per week.
-Fellows will have 3-4 elective months in which additional ambulatory experience in a variety of other disciplines, including dermatology, pediatrics, and bone clinic.
+Fellows will have 3-4 elective months which provide additional ambulatory experience in a variety of other disciplines, including dermatology, pediatrics, and bone clinic.
 The division is currently working to partner with PM&R, Radiology, and Orthopaedics to bring more elective options to our fellows, as well as bring an injection clinic with muskuloskeletal ultrasound to the VAMC located on UK's campus.
 Second year fellows will be allowed to choose elective areas in which they maintain interest or seek further growth.

-Each Fellow is expected to particiapte in a research project under the supervision of a research mentor, as well as engage in and complete scholarly activity.
+Each Fellow is expected to participate in a research project under the supervision of a research mentor, as well as engage in and complete scholarly activity.

 Fellows are required to attend at least 90% of each of the conferences held weekly and monthly.